 6. Programme Management

-This chapter sets out the Agency’s requirements in relation to management of a provider’s approved allocation funded through one of the Agency’s affordable homes programmes.
+This chapter sets out our requirements in relation to management of a provider’s approved allocation funded through one of Homes England's affordable homes programmes.

-1.1.1 This chapter sets out the Agency’s requirements in relation to management of a provider’s approved allocation funded through one of the Agency’s affordable homes programmes.
+1.1.1 This chapter sets out our requirements in relation to management of a provider’s approved allocation funded through one of our affordable homes programmes.

 1.1.2 Approved bids (accepted offer lines in IMS) for the Shared Ownership and Affordable Homes Programme are subject to a Shared Ownership and Affordable Homes Programme (SOAHP) 2016 to 2021 contract.
 For further information see section 2 below.
 Throughout the Capital Funding Guide the SOAHP 2016 to 2021 contract is referred to as the contract.

 1.2 Investment Management System (IMS)

-1.2.1 All providers who have received an allocation for Agency funding or an agreement to deliver nil grant units will be required to manage their programme of schemes via the Agency’s Investment Management System (IMS).
+1.2.1 All providers who have received an allocation for Homes England funding or an agreement to deliver nil grant units will be required to manage their programme of schemes via our Investment Management System (IMS).

 1.2.2 For details on how to access and use IMS please refer to the IMS page on the Agency’s website or contact the helpdesk on 01908 353 604.

-1.3.1 To encourage and enable the provision of grant-funded Affordable Rent, the Agency allows providers that have included conversions in their programme offers to convert void social rent stock to:
+1.3.1 To encourage and enable the provision of grant-funded Affordable Rent, we allow providers that have included conversions in their programme offers to convert void social rent stock to:

 - Affordable Rent